jcuga/murple/index.md

 A perfect score for a level is achieved by filling in crayons perfectly--one of every color, every time.
 Thus getting the perfect round bonus (`+500`) each time.
 Also, you have to not have any excess murple or inventory left over, as they result in reduced points at the end of the level.
 Completing a round of crayons will award a small murple/damage reduction.
 Completing a perfect round will award an even bigger reduction.

 ### Maximum Score Per Difficulty
-(these figures are for the final game with all 20 levels)
 | Difficulty | Max Possible Score |
 |---|---|
 | `Easy` | `63,000` |